Deltares/EPIC-api/docs/guides/api_deployment.md

 > This step can be verified after installing Django by running the command `poetry run python manage.py check --database default`

+### Alternative
+You may also create the `.pg_service.conf` at the expected 'global' location:

+    pg_config --sysconfdir
+    > /etc/somepath/to/pgsql
+    vi /etc/somepath/to/pgsql/.pg_service.conf

 ## Installing Django

 * Checkout the root directory of the EPIC-api repository somewhere recognizable.
 Such as `/var/www/epicapi-site/`.